GodSpeed010/codepath-site-prework/README.md

 * Used Google & Stack Overflow to find out how to reset the progress of audio element rather than just pausing it.
 * Used Material Design website & Github to figure out how to add a Material Design Component
 * Used W3Schools to learn how to display a heart emoji
+* Used Material Design website to get html element for Material Switch

 **2. What was a challenge you encountered in creating this submission (be specific)?
 How did you overcome it? (recommended 200 - 400 words)**